-Description The subjects comprise a two storey detached villa.
-Accommodation Ground Floor - Entrance Hall, Living Room, Dining Kitchen and Cloakroom with WC.
-First Floor - Four Bedrooms (master with en-suite shower room) and Bathroom with WC.
-Gross internal floor area (m2) Approximately 94 square metres or thereby.
+r Description The subjects comprise a first floor flat within a three storey building.
+Accommodation First Floor - Entrance Hall, Living Room, Kitchen, Two Bedrooms and Shower Room with WC.
+Gross internal floor area (m2) Approximately 67 square metres or thereby.
 Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
-Age Approximately 14 years.
-Weather It was dry with clouds overhead during the time of our inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one chimney stack of brick construction, rendered externally.
+Age Approximately 60 years Weather Dry with clouds overhead during the time of our inspection.
+T Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There is one chimney stack, possibly shared with the neighbouring properties.
+The chimney is of brick construction, rendered externally.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the upper floor hall ceiling.
-The roof was found to be of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
-33.3 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Guttering fitted to eaves is of half round design with rounded downpipes run in PVC.
+The roof over the property is in a pitched design overlaid with interlocking tiles with tiled ridge details.
+No access was obtained to any roof void area.

+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The rainwater goods pertaining to the property are run in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick/blockwork construction, rendered externally.
+The main walls appear to be of cavity brickwork construction, rendered externally with feature pointed blockwork.
+It is unclear if cavity wall insulation has been installed.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of timber framed double glazed units with the access doors being timber/metal units and glazed panel design.
-The eaves pertaining to the property appear to be of PVC and there is a timber framed canopy over the entrance door.
+Windows are of PVC framed double glazed units with the access door being a timber unit with timber surrounds.
+The eaves and soffits pertaining to the property are clad in PVC.
 External decorations Visually inspected.
 Exterior timbers have been painted.
 Conservatories / porches None.
-Communal areas N/A Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn and paving and bound in part by timber fencing and hedges.
-The roads and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+Communal areas Circulation areas visually inspected.
+There is a communal access close which has a solid floor and stairwell with hard rendered walls.
+There are PVC double glazed windows within the close and access is via glazed timber doors with glazed surrounds.
+Not all the windows and doors were fully tested and only the area immediately accessing the subject property was inspected.
+Garages and permanent outbuildings Visually inspected.
+There is understood to be a small store pertaining to the property which is situated within the communal close and accessed via a timber door.